Generalization Bounds and Representation Learning for Estimation of Potential Outcomes and Causal Effects: Potential outcomes and effects of interventions

 \begin{thmasmp}[Ignorability] The potential outcomes $Y(0), Y(1)$ and the treatment $T$ are conditionally independent given $X$,

-\end{thmasmp} Ignorability is often imprecisely (see Remark~\ref{rem:plaus}) called the \emph{no unmeasured confounders} assumption as it holds only if all confounding variables, which affect both treatment and potential outcomes, are included in the observed variable $X$.
+\end{thmasmp} Ignorability is often imprecisely (see remark below) called the \emph{no unmeasured confounders} assumption as it holds if all variables which affect both treatment and potential outcomes are included in $X$ \emph{and} if these satisfy additional conditions.

 \begin{thmasmp}[Overlap] In any context $x \in \cX$, any treatment $t \in \{0,1\}$ has a non-zero probability of being observed in the data